SY227/yt-agentic-research-app/README.md

 # YouTube Agentic Research Web App

 Research any topic on **YouTube** and get **structured insights in seconds**.
-The app finds the best videos, summarizes them with timestamps and confidence, and synthesizes a clean report (TL;DR, themes, highlights, risks/opportunities, next steps).
+This agentic web app finds the best videos, summarizes them with timestamps and confidence, and synthesizes a clean report (TL;DR, themes, highlights, risks/opportunities, next steps).

 ## How to use
 - Enter a topic and press Research; results stream in (agent log, per-video digests, synthesized report).